jiangfengming/vue-pilot/README.md

         `
       },

-      // route.meta is set by the matched route
+      // define some meta
+      meta: { activeTab: 'main' },

+      // route.meta.activeTab is "foo" when path is "/foo"
       props: route => ({ activeTab: route.meta.activeTab })

       // define child <router-view>s
       children: [
         {
           path: '/foo',
-          component: { /* ... */},
+          component: { /* ... */ },

-          // define some meta
-          // then it can be passed to layout components as route.meta
+          // parent route meta and child route meta will be merged together
+          // if child route meta has same keys as parent, it will override parent ones.
           meta: { activeTab: 'foo' }
         },